fullnitrous/CGLib/README.md

 ```
 *Code snipped taken from `src/cgraphlib.h`*

-The following pictures are snapshots of the various graphs configured to look like they do in the main.c file.
+The following pictures are snapshots of the various graphs configured to look like they do in the main.c file. **IMPORTANT: These graphs may be malformed if the program that is rendering the svg file does not support the svg format to the full extent.**

 ![line chart](./bin/graph.svg)
 *line chart*